 My recommendation is to go as early as is possible for you, such as 7 am, and aim to make it a long day trip to Bainbridge Island so you can catch a later ferry around 7 pm or 8 pm.
 All the ferries in Washington have cameras you can look at to see how long the wait is, so I recommend doing that before you’re about to head out.

 The last option of getting to the island is to drive around, but this can take quite a while depending on where you’re coming from.
 The only bridge that connects the island is at the north end of the island, so you’ll have to drive through the Olympic Peninsula if you’re coming from the west or south through Tacoma and then all the way back north.

 What Can You Do on Bainbridge Island Without a Car?

-There is a ton you can do on a Bainbridge day trip without a car!
+Other islands in the area require a car, like when doing Vashon Island activities, but there is a ton you can do on a Bainbridge day trip without a car!
 I have a specific itinerary if you scroll to the bottom, but you’ll only be a few minutes away from the main part of the island.
 There are dozens of stores and restaurants in this area to explore during your time there.